StoopedLLC/stooped-mobile-v1/readme.md

 * react-native-reanimated: ~2.12.0
 * babel-plugin-root-import: ^6.6.0 (dev dependency)
 * regenerator-runtime: ^0.13.11 (dev dependency)
+(up to this point, there were 5 critical vulnerabilities)
 * expo-location: ~15.0.1
 * expo-constants: ~14.0.2
 * expo-intent-launcher: ~10.3.1